ShaffHadK/Inbox_AI/README.md

 ## 🌐 Live Demo
 👉 **[Launch Inbox AI](https://shaffhadk.github.io/Inbox_AI/)**

-*(Note: The live demo requires the backend server to be running locally or hosted publicly via Ngrok/Cloud Run due to Gmail API security policies.)*
+*(Note: The live demo requires the backend server to be hosted publicly via Render which may take a minute to startup.)*

 ---